 Lastly, the best tip of all!

-You’ve climbed into your cave, you’re aware you’re there, you’ve resolved most of your stuff and it’s time to come out.
-And you’re not quite ready.
+You’ve climbed into your cave, aware you’re there, resolved most of your stuff, and it’s time to come out.
+And you need more time to be ready.
 What do you do?

-Pump yourself, feel great, laugh, smile, do something nice for your partner (no you don’t have to apologise, after all you’ve done nothing wrong).
+Pump yourself, feel great, laugh, smile, and do something nice for your partner (no, you don’t have to apologise, after all, you’ve done nothing wrong).
 Feel fantastic.